Replacing a Lost Title in Florida: How to Get a Florida Duplicate Title?

 - Application for Duplicate or List in Transit/Reassignment for a Motor Vehicle, Mobile Home, or Vessel Title Certificate (HSMV 82101)

 You will then submit a $75.25 title fee when processing the replacement request.
 This fee may increase to $77.25 for new cars.
-Or, cost upward of $85.25 if the car was registered out-of-state.
+Or a cost of over $85.25 if the car was registered out-of-state.
 Expedited title services are available for $10 more.

-The replacement process shouldn’t take longer than 5 days.
+The replacement process shouldn’t take longer than five days.

 Replacing or requesting a duplicate title is available through the FL DHSMV website.

 The online portal offers the fastest way to obtain titles.
-The site uses an e-title platform to settle title liens and mail them once the transaction completes.
+The site uses an e-title platform to settle title liens and mail them once the transaction is completed.
 You will receive an electronic copy of your vehicle’s title.

 Replacing a title in person requires you to: